Isivile23/Python-Week-1/Python-Week-2.md

 * Can only access class variables, not instance variables.
 * Useful for utility functions related to the class but not specific to objects.

+## Inheritance

+### Class inheritance

+Inheritance in Python is a fundamental concept in object-oriented programming (OOP) that allows you to create new classes (subclasses, derived classes, child classes) based on existing classes (superclasses, base classes, parent classes).
+It provides a powerful mechanism for code reusability, promoting code organization and maintainability.

+Concepts: